Kosovo national football team: Membership in UEFA and FIFA

-The path to stabilization and growth
+Following the failure to qualify for 2018 FIFA World Cup, Kosovo participated in the 2018–19 UEFA Nations League D sharing group with Azerbaijan, Faroe Islands and Malta, where the Kosovars topped their group undefeated.
+After the successful Nations League, Kosovo entered the UEFA Euro 2020 qualifying, where they shared Group A with Bulgaria, Czech Republic, Montenegro and 2018 World Cup fourth place finisher England.
+Of eight matches, Kosovo won three times, against Bulgaria, Montenegro, and the Czech Republic, and finished third in the group.
+Their 5–3 loss to England on 10 September ended Kosovo's longest unbeaten run of 15 matches spanning nearly two years.
+Although Kosovo failed go qualify directly, they advanced to the qualifying play-offs because they had won their Nations League group.
+Kosovo was drawn against North Macedonia in the play-off semi-final, which they lost 1–2 in Skopje.

-In the qualification campaign for the 2022 FIFA World Cup in Qatar, Kosovo competed in Group B alongside Georgia, Greece, Spain and Sweden.
-Despite some competitive performances, Kosovo finished second from bottom in the group and did not secure qualification.
+In following competitions, Kosovo had less success.
+In the 2020–21 UEFA Nations League, Kosovo finished third with 5 points out of 6 matches, avoiding relegation.
+In the qualification campaign for the 2022 FIFA World Cup in Qatar, Kosovo finished last.
 In the 2022–23 UEFA Nations League, Kosovo showed signs of improvement.
-The team finished second in its League C group, registering wins against Cyprus, Northern Ireland, and suffering two losses from Greece.
-This position granted Kosovo access to the playoff route for UEFA Euro 2024 qualifying via the Nations League rankings.
+The team finished second in its League C group, registering wins against Cyprus, Northern Ireland, and losing to Greece.
 During the UEFA Euro 2024 qualifying, Kosovo was placed in a group with Andorra, Belarus, Israel, Romania and Switzerland.
-After a series of results, including multiple draws, Kosovo concluded the campaign in fourth place with 11 points, missing out on direct qualification.
+Kosovo concluded the campaign in fourth place with 11 points out of 10 matches, missing out on qualification.

-In the 2024–25 UEFA Nations League, Kosovo competed in League C, alongside Cyprus, Lithuania and Romania.
-The national team began the campaign with a home defeat to Romania but responded with several convincing victories, including two wins over Cyprus and an away win against Lithuania.
+In the 2024–25 UEFA Nations League, Kosovo competed in Group C2, alongside Cyprus, Lithuania and Romania.
+The national team began the campaign with a home defeat to Romania but responded with several victories, including two wins over Cyprus and an away win against Lithuania.
 The return match against Romania, held on 15 November 2024 in Bucharest, was abandoned and later awarded as a 3–0 forfeit loss to Kosovo.
 The decision came after tensions escalated during the match, involving clashes between players and fans, object-throwing, and physical altercations on the pitch, leading UEFA to end the game prematurely and issue disciplinary action.
-Kosovo finished second in the group with 13 points, securing a spot in the promotion play-offs to League B. In March 2025, Kosovo faced Iceland in the promotion play-offs over two legs.
-The first leg, played home ended in a 2–1 win for Kosovo, followed by a 3–1 away victory.
-With a 5–2 aggregate score, Kosovo achieved promotion to League B of the UEFA Nations League for the first time in its history.
+Kosovo finished second in the group with 13 points, securing a spot in the promotion play-offs to League B.